Thodoras/NaiveNN/README.md

 ## Overview

 This project provides a flexible framework for building and training neural networks with customizable hidden layers, dropout regularization, and comprehensive training metrics.
 The implementation includes a complete example for MNIST digit classification but can be easily adapted for other tasks.
-Future iterations will expand to include examples for additional datasets and use cases, as well as a wider variety of evaluation metrics.
+Future iterations will expand to include examples for additional datasets and use cases, as well as a wider variety of evaluation metrics and GPU support.

 ## Key Features
 * Configurable Architecture: Easily define hidden layers with custom sizes and dropout rates